zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Showing good progress since last module
+* Like that there are tests
+* Want to see more tests, push deeper, combine components
+* Experiment with a bit more refactoring

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 # Chisel Evals with Mike